Flexibility is the foundation of your physicality.

 Strong muscles, excellent posture, cardiopulmonary fitness, a youthful appearance, and robust overall health are all built upon your flexibility.

-Flexibility improves your range of motion and enhances your daily functionality, helping you easily perform tasks – both routine tasks and athletic tasks – while reducing the risk of injuries.
+Flexibility improves your range of motion and enhances your functioning, helping you easily perform daily life – both routine and athletic tasks.

 Flexibility keeps you young!

-Below, I share some of the best yoga poses for helping you maintain – and improve – your flexibility.
-I’ve included a video, too.
+Below, I share some of the most helpful yoga poses for amplifying your flexibility.

 Flexibility Becomes More Important As You Get Older